RedeemerNtumy/WebSorting/README.md

 ## Deployment

-Deploy the generated WAR file to a Jakarta EE compatible server such as Tomcat or WildFly.
+Deploy the generated WAR file to Tomcat.

 ## API Endpoints